OPEC+ meeting to set February production levels - RFI

 Relations between the two oil giants have eased since then, with the Russian and Saudi energy ministers meeting in mid-December in a display of unity.

-It remains difficult, however, to predict the evolution in demand as governments begin rolling out vaccination programmes against the coronavirus.
+It remains difficult, however, to predict the evolution in demand due to developments in the pandemic.

 © 2021 AFP